Marketing design

 • Add branded covers and clear CTA pages to guide the next step.

 We applied these principles when designing ebooks for Eleken, making complex topics approachable and visually engaging.
+Our team has created over a dozen ebooks and lead magnets, demonstrating our expertise and authority in content design.
 As a result, higher engagement and more leads converting from content.

 An example of ebook and lead magnet design